 Developments in 2018/19 SCJS

-In order to create space for these questions we are proposing to rest the existing sections on workplace abuse, fake and smuggled goods and the self-completion section on drug use.
-More information on the rationale for these proposals are provided in the following document here.
+In order to create space for these questions we initially proposed to rest the existing quarter-sample modules on workplace abuse, fake and smuggled goods and the self-completion section on drug use.
+More information on the rationale behind these initial proposals are provided here.

 Future plans and Next steps